Diffusion-DRF: Free, Rich, and Differentiable Reward for Video Diffusion Fine-Tuning: Experiments

 \subsection{Main Results}

-{\bf Point-wise metric on VBench-2.0.} As shown in Table~\ref{tab:quant-vbench2}, our method improves the pretrained baseline across most dimensions for different VLM reward models (Qwen2.5-VL-3B and Qwen2.5-VL-7B).
-The gains are particularly pronounced on \emph{Controllability} and \emph{Physics}, reflecting better adherence to complex prompts and stronger physical plausibility.
-Scaling the reward model from 3B to 7B yields additional improvements, consistent with the stronger feedback provided by a better VLM.
-These results indicate that our differentiable reward fine-tuning provides informative signals that enhance capability without trading off other dimensions.
-Compared with Flow-GRPO~\cite{Flow-GRPO}, our approach consistently improves performance and does not sacrifice any dimension, underscoring the advantage of the differentiable fine-tuning strategy.
+As shown in Table~\ref{tab:quant-vbench2}, \methodname{} improves the base model across nearly all dimensions with different frozen VLM as reward models.
+The gains are particularly pronounced on \emph{Dynamic Attribute} and \emph{Physics}, reflecting better adherence to complex prompts and stronger physical plausibility.
+Particually, scaling the reward model from 1B to 7B yields additional improvements, consistent with the stronger feedback provided by a better VLM.
+Compared to state-of-the-art reinforcement learning tuning methods Flow-DPO~\cite{VideoAlign} and Flow-GRPO~\cite{Flow-GRPO}, our approach consistently improves performance as indicated in ``Overall'' score and achieves much higher quality in ``Creativity'', ``Common Sense'', ``Materials'', ``Dynamic Attributes'', ``Motion Rationality'', and ``Complex Landscape'', demonstrating a better prompt following.

-Compared to variants trained with custom reward models, our method achieves consistently better overall performance.
-For instance, the PickScore~\cite{Pick-a-Pic} baseline shows clear over-optimization, favoring specific visual styles (e.g., flashy human illustrations) that degrade creativity and controllability.
-Under the same reward-model capacity, our approach improves \emph{Physics}, \emph{Creativity}, and \emph{Commonsense} compared to the model trained with VideoAlign, indicating that it can steer the generator toward desired qualities without harming others.
-Thus, the pretrained VLMs offer broader and more reliable feedback, mitigating over-optimization; as their visual understanding improves, the resulting feedback further enhances diffusion quality.
+Compared with state-of-the-art differentiable reward approaches that rely on training dedicated reward models, such as PickScore~\cite{Pick-a-Pic} and VideoAlign~\cite{VideoAlign}, our method leverages a frozen VLM and achieves consistently stronger ``Overall'' performance.
+In practice, these customized reward models are often susceptible to reward hacking, exhibiting biases toward particular visual styles, for example overly flashy human-centric illustrations, which ultimately harms creativity and controllability.
+Our approach, without reward model training, delivers clear improvements on these dimensions as well as ``Physics'', Creativity'', and ``Common Sense'' metrics.